 If you plan to move in the near future, you may not recover your investment

-Check with your home insurer before installing solar panels
+Check your home insurance before installing solar panels

 In most sites, solar panels are permitted development and will not need planning permission